mycordaapp/registry/README.md

 An incredibly simple DI pattern, that essential stores all dependencies in a HashMap and supports lookup either by class or interface name.

-Deployed to [jitpack](https://jitpack.io/com/github/mycordaapp/registry/0.0.3).
-To include in your project, if using
+Deployed to [jitpack](https://jitpack.io).
+See [releases](https://github.com/mycordaapp/registry/releases) for version details.
+To include in your project, if using gradle:
-gradle:

 ```groovy